gchlebus/gchlebus.github.io/_posts/2018-01-29-looking-under-the-hood-of-tf-models.md

 31030658
 ```

-### Memory consumption
+### Peak memory consumption
-To check the model's peak memory consumption a helper function `mem_util.peak_memory` from the OpenAI repository[^1] can be used.
+Peak memory consumption of a model is the factor determining, whether a model will fit on a GPU.
+A helper function `mem_util.peak_memory` from the OpenAI repository[^1] can be used to check the model's memory consumption.
 I equipped the `UNet` class with `train` and `inference` methods accepting `RunOptions` and `RunMetadata`, which collect debug/profiling information from a `session.run()` call.
 The following function returns a dict containing a per device peak memory consumption in bytes:
 ```python
 import tensorflow as tf
 import numpy as np